View Document Text

 investment portfolio for the Program account.

-U.S. Bancorp Investments Managed Portfolios – Core (“USBI Managed Portfolios – Core”)
+U.S. Bancorp Advisors Managed Portfolios – Core (“USBA Managed Portfolios – Core”)

 information provided to the USBA financial advisor, an asset allocation strategy is identified and